beginning of content

 When the egg is fertilised, cells that make the pregnancy sac and placenta start multiplying.
 But occasionally, the cells that are supposed to develop into a baby don’t multiply.

-The cause isn’t known.
-It isn’t caused by anything you have done.
+The cause of this isn’t known.
+But it isn’t caused by anything you have done.

-Sometimes, it is picked up during a routine ultrasound.
+Sometimes, it’s picked up during a routine ultrasound.
 This can be particularly difficult if you’ve gone for an ultrasound expecting good news.

-At other times, there may have been bleeding at the start of the pregnancy and an ultrasound is used to investigate the cause.
+At other times, there may have been bleeding at the start of your pregnancy and an ultrasound is used to investigate the cause.

 How is blighted ovum treated?

-Does it affect my chances of having a baby?
+Does a blighted ovum affect my chances of having a baby in future?

 No. Having a blighted ovum in one pregnancy does not alter your chance of having a successful pregnancy in the future.